Oct 12, 2020

 The British government confirmed on Sunday it would be bringing back restrictions to combat the rising number of confirmed cases.
 The new measures are expected to be announced today, with a three-tier system put in place.

-Under this new “Local COVID Alert Levels,” measures, the country will be divided into “medium”, “high,” and “very high” risk categories.
+Under these new “Local COVID Alert Levels” measures, the country will be divided into “medium,” “high,” and “very high” risk categories.
 Government offices are currently working with local authorities to decide which areas will be placed in which categories.

-The deputy chief medical officer for England, Professor Jonathan Van-Tam, had warned of the country regressing to the March levels of COVID infections.
+The deputy chief medical officer for England, Professor Jonathan Van-Tam, had warned the country regressing the March levels of COVID infections.

 “But we can prevent history repeating itself if we all act now,” he said.
 “Now we know where it is and how to tackle it — let’s grasp this opportunity and prevent history from repeating itself.”